BaRaj/ClassifySpaceRocks/README.md

-a# Space Rock Classification Using AI
+# Space Rock Classification Using AI
 This project implements a Convolutional Neural Network (CNN) using a pre-trained ResNet-50 model to classify space rocks into different categories (e.g., Basalt, Highland).
 The dataset consists of images that are processed using PyTorch's torchvision transforms.
 The model is trained with a split of training and test data, and the classification performance is evaluated using test accuracy.

 ## Features